passaH2O/dorado/docs/source/index.rst

-particlerouting's Documentation
+dorado's Documentation
 ===========================================

 .. image:: examples/images/logo.gif
    :width: 600px
    :align: center

-particlerouting is a python package developed to simulate the transport of passive particles in a flow field.
+dorado is a python package developed to simulate the transport of passive particles in a flow field.
 Particle movement is simulated in a Lagrangian fashion using a weighted random walk formulation.

 Getting Started